 - What future for Europe: Summary and analysis of reactions received

 Outcomes of the Regional Consultations

-As part of the broader consultation and process leading to the 2018 General Assembly, CEC is hosting a series of regional consultations across Europe.
+As part of the broader consultation and process that led to the 2018 Novi Sad General Assembly, the Conference of European Churches hosted a series of regional consultations across Europe.